wp-plugins/featured-page-widget/readme.txt

 = Can I set the text to use in the widget? =

 Certainly.
 By default the plugin will create an excerpt from your page content in the length specified on the widget.
-Howewever, if you would prefer to write different lead-in text, you can create a custom field with the name "featured-text".
+However, if you would prefer to write different lead-in text, you can create a custom field with the name "featured-text".
 The plugin will then use the contents in the value for this custom field for use in the widget.

 = Can I use a button or graphic for the post link? =